HEALTH CARE FOR THE NEW MILLENIUM

 One way out of this dilemma is what Mr. McCain proposes.
 This may be called a right to choice in health care.

 Rights to choice are from the government, just like entitlements.
-However, they don’t cost the taxpayers a nickel.
-No one promises goods or services with all that this entails.
+However, they do not cost the taxpayers any money and are easy to administer.
+They do not involve promises of goods or services.

 Freedoms, or rights to choice, are prohibitions against government interference with a particular activity or behavior.
-Many of these are in our founding documents.
+Many of these are in the founding documents of America and some other nations.

-They include the right to speak freely, to worship as one chooses and the right to bear arms.
+They include the right to speak freely, to assemble, to petition the government, to worship as one chooses, and the right to bear arms.
 Dr. Benjamin Rush, a physician and signer of the Declaration of Independence, suggested a right to choice in health care, but it was left out of the Bill of Rights.

 This kind of right would mean that the government may never impose one type of health care.
 Citizens would always have a right to choose their health care, just as they choose their religion or speech.

-A few in Congress, such as Ron Paul and John McCain, have called for such a change.
+A few in the US Congress, such as Ron Paul, have called for such a change.
 It would be a step in the right direction to break up the cartel-based system we currently have.
 It would also not require a new bureaucracy and higher taxes, as entitlements always do.

-A positive right to health care is a financial nightmare.
-Freedom of the right to choose one’s health care would be a blessing that would reduce costs and vastly improve the health of Americans.
+A right to health care goods and services is a financial nightmare.
+The right to choose one’s health care would be a blessing that would reduce costs and vastly improve the health of people everywhere.

 IS “UNIVERSAL CARE” THE MORAL SOLUTION?